 Tanawha Trail: Price Park to Holloway Mtn.
 Rd: Meet at Boat Ramp Parking at Price Lake.
+Go to the Tanawha trailhead near the Ranger Station and turn left, following the Tanawha to Holloway Mtn.
+Rd.
+The trail will join briefly with the Boone Fork Trl.
+4 mi. out and back.
 Rated easy.